 I still had not told a soul about it though.
 Its just at this point in time, I’ve just accepted that no one truthfully needs to know.
 As long as I accept it for what it is, I can move on with my life, doing things that matter.
 For one, the surgeon’s comment was impactful to me and still stands today in shaping me in who I am today.
 It seems so stupid and silly that an internet comment had a bigger impact on me than all the school counselors I’ve ever dealt with, but its true.

 Only recently, I started going to tech meetups.
 I hadn’t been sitting on my ass all these years – I’ve been wanting to be the change that I truthfully want to be.

 By some miraculous reason, I ended up meeting someone who also has had similar yet different experiences, but could truthfully appreciate the person I am deep down.

 The chances of that are almost impossible.
 I could not think of anyone who would remotely have anything similar to what I experienced growing up.
 If there was such a person, there might be 1 in a million and I probably would never now about them, even in this day and age of the internet.

 But it happened.
 I don’t know how, I don’t know why, but it did.
 It feels like the stars aligned.

 It feels good to finally talk about things I have never told anyone before, and for that person to actually understand, because they have gone through similar things.
 For the first time in my life – it felt like I was talking to a long lost twin I never knew.

-So yeah that’s the story of my life sort of.
+So yeah that’s the story of my life up to this point